Occala/netcode.notes/MIDI/VRC <-> Editor Sync/README.md

 https://github.com/user-attachments/assets/8c7b24b3-007e-4dab-a1d7-227ce64feb54

-I probably won't spend too much time explaining, but since I had a pipeline to send data about objects, I started trying to replicate other properties.
+Since I had a pipeline to send data about objects, I started trying to replicate other properties.
 Notably, color and collider state were good ones to test.
 The interpreting client can propagate the changes into the session (to other players) over normal udon sync, too

 https://github.com/user-attachments/assets/f903494c-8ab9-423a-9acf-99908dae0a76